 Closing Thoughts

 Sure, we spend lots of our time online, but we spend all of that time on Earth!
-As stewards of the internet, we can all play an important role in shifting toward cleaner, greener web practices.
+As stewards of the internet, we can all play a crucial role in transitioning to cleaner, greener web practices.
 And even if you’re not ready to implement any of these steps just yet, you can always consider out-of-the-box ways to stay sustainable online.
-Maybe for you that means more minimalist design or embedding your site’s videos.
+Maybe for you, that means more minimalist design or embedding your site’s videos.
 Any step—and every step—makes a difference.
 We hope these resources help!

 – Your Friends at Constructive